-All that being said, vinegar is still a very important tool in your natural cleaning toolkit.
-When used alongside other natural cleaners such as baking soda, castile soap, and essential oils the results can be simply amazing.
-However it’s when we start mixing these products together that our problems really begin.
+All that being said, vinegar is still a vital tool in your natural cleaning toolkit.
+When used alongside other natural cleaners such as baking soda, Castile soap, and essential oils, the results can be simply amazing.
+Unfortunately, it’s when we start mixing these products that our problems really begin.

 1. Vinegar and baking soda

-The two most popular online recipes requiring you to mix these two ingredients together, are for a multipurpose spray cleaner and for an effective drain cleaner.
-Both are not your best options and here’s why…
+The two most popular online recipes requiring you to mix these two ingredients, are for a multipurpose spray cleaner, and an effective drain cleaner.
+Both of these recipes are not your best options, and here’s why…

-When baking soda and vinegar are mixed together, hydrogen ions in the vinegar react with the sodium and bicarbonate ions in the baking soda and start a chemical reaction.
+When baking soda and vinegar are mixed, hydrogen ions in the vinegar react with the sodium bicarbonate ions in the baking soda and start a chemical reaction.

-Carbonic acid is what you find in most fizzy drinks, (it is this acid that is unblocking your drains etc).
+This initial reaction is the formation of two new chemicals: Carbonic acid and Sodium acetate.
+Carbonic acid is what you find in most fizzy drinks, and it is the fizzing reaction that is unblocking your drains.

-Just like the carbon dioxide bubbles that are found in fizzy drinks, the carbon dioxide bubbles that form are the result of the carbonic acid decomposing into water.
+Like the carbon dioxide bubbles found in fizzy drinks, the carbon dioxide bubbles that form result from the carbonic acid decomposing into water.

-This bubbling gas then rises to the top of the mixture, and is evidenced by the fizzing and frothing that you see and hear.
+This bubbling gas then rises to the top of the mixture and is evidenced by the fizzing and frothing you see and hear.
 (It is this action that displaces the blockage in your drains).

-The end result of all of this visually explosive chemical reaction is water (H2O) and sodium acetate (C2H3NaO2).
+The result of this visually explosive chemical reaction is water (H2O) and sodium acetate (C2H3NaO2).

-The simple truth is that in the case of a multipurpose cleaner, you are far better off using a neat or 50/50 mix of vinegar and water, spraying this onto a cloth and applying this to the surface to be cleaned.
-This recipe will sterilise the surface and begin breaking down the light grease deposits.
+The simple truth is that in the case of a multipurpose cleaner, you are far better off using a neat or 50/50 mix of vinegar and water.
+Spray this onto a cloth, and apply this to the surface to be cleaned.
+This stronger recipe will sterilize the surface and begin breaking down the light grease deposits.

-Once done you can then apply the baking soda as the abrasive and finish by rinsing off the residue with a damp cloth.
-However this may leave a white residue and is still less effective than using a multipurpose cleaner which includes castile soap.
+Once done, you can then apply the baking soda as the abrasive and finish by rinsing off the residue with a damp cloth.
+However, this may leave a white residue and is still less effective than using a multipurpose cleaner that includes Castile soap.

-I believe that if you are going to use a neat,or a 50/50 mix of vinegar, then this is the way that you should be doing it, however a lot of the online gurus don’t give you this information.
-They tend to follow the flow of everyone else’s advice and refuse to raise their heads above the parapet with a view of their own.
+However, a lot of the online gurus don’t give you this information.
+They tend to follow the flow of everyone else’s advice and refuse to do any practical research of their own.

-For me the actual truth is that baking soda and vinegar react chemically, because one is a base, and the other is a weak acid.
-This means that when they are brought together they immediately begin the process of cancelling each other out.
+For me, the truth is that baking soda and vinegar react chemically because one is a base, and the other is a weak acid.
+This means that when they are brought together, they immediately begin canceling each other out.

 (Basic schoolboy science).

-This is why I would never mix these two ingredients together.
-I would however recommend the homemade multipurpose cleaner recipe as I quoted earlier or the separates solution.
+This is why I would never mix these two ingredients.
+However, I would recommend the homemade multipurpose cleaner recipe that includes soap as I quoted earlier, or the separates solution.

 2. vinegar and castile soap

-Another much touted recipe for natural homemade cleaners that I see very often is one which puts the cleaning power of the soap and the disinfecting power of the vinegar together in one mixture sharing the same container.
+Another much-touted recipe for natural homemade cleaners that I see very often is one that puts the cleaning power of the soap and the disinfecting power of the vinegar together in one mixture, sharing the same container.

-Vinegar is an acid and castile soap is a base.
-When you mix them together, the great grease-cutting ability of the soap and the disinfectant quality of the vinegar are cancelled out by each other.
+Vinegar is an acid, and castile soap is a base.
+When you mix them, the great grease-cutting ability of the soap and the vinegar’s disinfectant quality are canceled out by each other.

-Moreover, the vinegar “unsaponifies”the soap, which means that it is reduced back to its original oils composition.
 What you have in your bottle and have unconsciously created is an oily curdled mess.
-This mixture then clogs the spray or cloth that you are using and leaves a deep claggy coating over whatever it is that you were attempting to clean.
+This mixture then clogs the spray or cloth you are using and leaves a deep claggy coating over whatever you were attempting to clean.

-If you are washing dishes, then simply hand wash them with the soap, rinse, then spray them with a light vinegar solution to disinfect.
+If you are washing dishes, then hand wash them with soap, rinse, and then spray them with a light vinegar solution to disinfect.

-There are many cleaning tasks which can be completed in this way but please always use these two items separately and don’t mix them together.
+Many cleaning tasks can be completed this way, but please always use them separately and don’t mix them.

-One other word of warning would be that, as castile soap “unsaponifies” when it comes into contact with acids, please check that your essential oils/additives are plant based, and not juice based as stated on the ingredients list of your recipes.
+One word of warning would be that as Castile soap “unsaponifies” whenever it comes into contact with acids, please check that your essential oils or other additives are plant-based and not juice-based, as stated on the ingredients list of your recipes.

 3. vinegar and hydrogen peroxide

-Vinegar and hydrogen peroxide are both effective disinfectants so what happens if we combine the two together?
+Vinegar and hydrogen peroxide are both effective disinfectants.
+So what happens if we combine the two?

 A combination of vinegar and hydrogen peroxide will produce peracetic acid.